Attaining a strong-field QED signal at laser-electron colliders with optimized focusing: Optimal focusing

-The problem of finding the focusing geometry with the largest possible value of $\sigma$ belongs to the class of optimization problems in optics.
-In 1986, using multipole expansion, Bassett showed that the dipole component provides the highest possible energy density for a given value of $P$ and this optimal component also provides the strongest field strength $a_0 \approx 780 \left(P/(\text{1~PW})\right)^{1/2}$ \cite{bassett.oa.1986}.
-The authors of Ref.~\cite{gonoskov.pra.2012} carried out further analysis of the dipole wave and developed the theory of the so-called dipole pulse that is an exact solution constrained in all four dimensions.
+The problem of maximizing $\kappa$ belongs to the class of optimization problems in optics.
+In 1986, using multipole expansion, Bassett showed that the dipole component provides the highest possible energy density for a given $P$ and this optimal component also provides the strongest field strength $a_0 \approx 780 \left(P/(\text{1~PW})\right)^{1/2}$ \cite{bassett.oa.1986}.

-To determine the optimal geometry for reaching the highest possible acceleration for an ultra-relativistic particle, we assume that the maximal value of $\chi$ is achieved at the origin of spherical coordinate system $(r, \theta, \phi)$ with the electric field pointing towards $\theta = 0$.
-Assuming that the incoming wave is monochromatic, the field of the optimal geometry can be expressed as the real part of $\exp(-i\omega t)$ multiplied by some complex field $(\vec{E}^\chi, \vec{B}^\chi)$, which in turn can be expressed in the basis of electric $(\vec{E}^E, \vec{B}^E)$ and magnetic $(\vec{E}^B, \vec{B}^B)$ multipoles (exact solutions of Maxwells' equations) given by \cite{panofsky.2005}:
+To determine the optimal geometry we assume that the maximal value of $\chi$ is achieved at the origin of spherical coordinate system $(r, \theta, \phi)$ with the electric field pointing towards $\theta = 0$.
+Assuming that the incoming wave is monochromatic, the field can be expressed as the real part of $\exp(-i\omega_0 t)$ multiplied by some complex field $(\vec{E}^\chi, \vec{B}^\chi)$, which in turn can be expressed using the basis of electric $(\vec{E}^E, \vec{B}^E)$ and magnetic $(\vec{E}^B, \vec{B}^B)$ multipoles (exact solutions of Maxwells' equations) given by \cite{panofsky.2005}: